 How do I differentiate?
 The answer is Marketplaces

 Scott Galloway offers a roadmap for companies looking to accelerate their growth inspired by the paths taken by technology giants.
 Where are the differentiation opportunities in your industry?
 According to Prof. Galloway the greatest opportunities lie within: recurring revenue and vertical integration, both of which can be achieved through online marketplaces.
-When it comes to recurring revenue, every company should actively be pursuing a form of recurring revenue as it will generate more customer data and predictable revenue streams.
+When it comes to recurring revenue models, every company should actively be pursuing a form of recurring revenue as it will generate more customer data and predictable revenue streams.
 For many businesses this means shifting to product as a service models and collaborating with partners and suppliers to offer end-to-end solutions that include services for maintenance, repair and operations (MRO).
 The one who controls the communication and has what is available to customers has the biggest advantage, hence why vertical integration is necessary for success in the digital era.

 This approach creates a collaborative commerce effect that drives rapid growth for marketplace operators and sellers alike.
 Launching your own marketplace allows you to:

 - Rapidly expand your product assortment and establish new revenue streams without the cost and risk – and scale rapidly.

 - Enhance customer satisfaction and build loyalty by becoming the one-stop-shop for everything customers need, including MRO services.

 - Larger assortment footprint enables you to capture more data around the customer journey and SKU performance.

 For more on the benefits of launching your own marketplace and which of the recurring revenue models is the right digital strategy for your business, read our latest brief, here.